hypersign-protocol/hypersign-auth-node-sdk/README.md

 2. The app developer implement code to show QR code on the login page
 3. Now the user will download [Hypersign Identity Mobile wallet]() and register himself.
 Upon registration, he will get HypersignAuth Credenital which he can use to login to websites which supports Hypersign login.

+### Pre-requisite

+You must have `hypersign.json` file in root directory of your project.
+To generate `hypersign.json` file, please visit our [developer dashboard](https://vishwas-anand-bhushan.gitbook.io/hypersign/developer/developer-dashboard).

 ### Server Side

 Import the package